rhine3/audiomoth-guide/guide.md

 ### Electronic protocols

-TODO: add information about Rainforest Connection app
+TODO: add information about Rainforest Connection app, including uploading, deployment ID through acoustic chime, etc.

 Some researchers use apps such as [Survey123](https://survey123.arcgis.com/) or [Fulcrum](https://apps.apple.com/us/app/fulcrum-mobile-data-collector/id467758260) to record these data in the field.